Leveraging LLMs to Automate Energy-Aware Refactoring of Parallel Scientific Codes: LASSI-EE Framework

 \section{LASSI-EE Framework}

-Figure~\ref{fig:lassiee-pipeline} illustrates the overall pipeline, highlighting the iterative stages of the LASSI-EE framework.
-Given \emph{a parallel code} executed on a measurable accelerator device (e.g., a GPU like NVIDIA A100 or AMD MI100), LASSI-EE conducts code performance and power profiling on \emph{the target system} (Stage 0), baseline code refactoring using an LLM (Stage 1), context-driven and self-prompted refactoring (Stages 2 and 3), and outputs the final energy-efficient code (Stage 4).
-The framework is designed to be LLM-agnostic and extensible to multiple architectures and programming models.
+Figure~\ref{fig:lassiee-pipeline} illustrates the overall pipeline.
+Given a parallel code that runs on an accelerator device with a power-measurement capability, LASSI-EE proceeds through five stages.
+Stage 0 captures baseline performance and power profiling on the target system.
+Stage 1 produces a vanilla baseline refactoring with an out-of-the-box LLM.
+Stage 2 performs context-driven planning.
+Stage 3 conducts iterative self-prompted refactoring with self-correction.
+Stage 4 selects the best refactored version and terminates.
+The framework is \emph{LLM-agnostic} and \emph{extensible} to multiple architectures and programming models.
+All prompt templates used throughout the pipeline will be released in our open-source repository.